 This certificate is a 15 or 18-month program consisting of the equivalent of four or five quarters of instruction and one quarter of an internship.
 Coursework provides hands-on training necessary to gain entry level employment in the Heating, Ventilation, Air Conditioning, and Refrigeration fields.
 Students are trained in the following: customer service, ductwork and other tin /metal components, consultation on air distribution, control components, and interpretation of construction drawings, troubleshooting, testing and maintenance of equipment, installation and repair of residential and commercial equipment.
 Throughout the students education they will complete the following certifications necessary for entry-level employment: R-410A, EPA 608 Universal, and ICE.
-Upon completion of the internship, all graduates will be encouraged to take the NATE® certification exam.
+Prior to the completion of their Internship, all students will be encouraged to take the NATE® certification exam.

-Course No. Course Name Credits

 PROGRAM CONCENTRATION

 HVA108 Fundamentals of Electricity 5

 HVA112 Heating Systems 1 5

 HVA118 Welding and Sheet Metal Fabrication 4

-HVA123 Customer Service and Career Development for HVAC 6
+HVA123 Customer Service/Career Development for HVAC 6

 HVA128 Heating Systems 2 6

 HVA133 Residential Refrigeration 6

 HVA137 Hydronics 4

 HVA143 HVAC-R Controls 4

 HVA148 Commercial Refrigeration 5

 HVA152 Load Calculations and Psychrometrics 6

 HVA157 Troubleshooting and Diagnostics 3

 HVA163 Chiller Systems 4

 HVA168 Certification Preparation 5

 GEM120 College Mathematics 4

 GSI199 Internship 12

-TOTAL 79
+TOTAL CREDITS: 79

-\ Successful completion of this course requires a grade of "C" or better.
+^{} Successful completion of this course requires a grade of "C" or better.